Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor respawns at the start of the map or near a teammate.
 		// - "Restart Range"
 		// - "Restart Range Chance"
-		// "Restart Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor respawns at the start of the map or near a teammate.
+		// "Restart Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor respawns at the start of the map or near a teammate.
 		// - "Restart Chance"
 		// - "Restart Hit Mode"
 		// Requires "st_restart.smx" to be installed.